Quincy Shoulder & Rotator Cuff Injury Lawyers

 - Lost wages

-Contact the Workers’ Compensation Lawyers at Powers & Caccavale
+Contact the Shoulder Injury Lawyers at Powers & Caccavale

 At Powers & Caccavale, we have the legal experience, determination, and dedication to help you work for the most compensation possible in your case.
 We are proud to offer personalized and compassionate representation; our Quincy rotator cuff injury attorneys understand the immense stress you and your family are under.
 Because of this, we make it our mission to handle all of the legal aspects of your claim so that you can focus on healing.

-If you or someone you love has sustained a shoulder or rotator cuff injury while at work, get in touch with one of our workers’ compensation lawyers today.
+If you or someone you love has sustained a shoulder or rotator cuff injury while at work, get in touch with one of our shoulder rotator cuff injuries lawyers today.